-The application is before the committee at the request of the ward members, and with the agreement of the Area Chair, in order to allow the contributions to be publicly debated.
+The application was considered at Area East Committee on 13th December at the request of the ward members, and with the agreement of the area chair, in order to allow the contributions to be publicly debated.
+The committee resolved to defer the application to allow further discussions with the agent and ward members regarding planning obligations.